 "Disinterested" and "uninterested" have different meanings, but people are starting to confuse them.

-Bryan Garner, author of Garner's Modern American Usage, states that many people have given up the fight to preserve the distinction between the two words, but he believes it is worth preserving.
+Bryan Garner, author of Garner's Modern English Usage, says that many people have given up the fight to preserve the distinction between the two words, but he believes it is worth preserving.